 Annie Makar, a respiratory scientist working on Monash University’s landmark Hazelwood Health Study, is in a small room at a health clinic in Morwell putting a peg on a lady’s nose.

 Before them is an array of lung function measuring equipment.
-The lady’s name is Dianne Godden, 57 (pictured); she lived through the Hazelwood coal mine fire in Gippsland three years ago, which, we are beginning to learn, may have serious health consequences for some of those who inhaled its toxic smoke for up to 45 days.
+The lady’s name is Dianne Godden, 57 (pictured); she lived through the Hazelwood coal mine fire in Gippsland in 2014, which, we are beginning to learn, may have serious health consequences for some of those who inhaled its toxic smoke for up to 45 days.

 The Hazelwood Health Study is led by professors Michael Abramson and Judi Walker from Monash University’s School of Public Health and Preventive Medicine (SPHPM) and the School of Rural Health.
 It's the largest environmental health survey of its kind in the world, run by a team of world-leading disease detectives.
 It has three other universities as partners, plus the CSIRO.

 Annie, who is part of the Hazelwood Health Study Respiratory Stream coordinated by Brigitte Borg, usually works at the Alfred Hospital’s Respiratory Physiology Service.
 But they've relocated to Morwell or Sale for the duration of the Respiratory Stream’s five-month data collection, while Brigitte visits once a week.

 The Victorian Government Department of Health and Human Services-funded Hazelwood Health Study is exhaustive.
 It will probe heart and lung health, the health of those who were pregnant, the health of old and young people, as well as mental health, cancer and broader community wellbeing.
 Lung studies began in August with about 300 people who had already contributed to a more general adult health survey.
 The same volunteers – who may or may not be sick from the smoke – will be tested again in three years and then again in six years.